 Casandra Perez Murena

-Casandra Perez Murena practices in the areas of federal and state court receiverships, complex business litigation, securities litigation and bankruptcy primarily representing creditors and asset purchasers in Chapter 11 bankruptcy cases.
+Casandra Perez Murena practices in the areas of federal and state court receiverships, complex business litigation, securities litigation and bankruptcy/creditors’ rights.

 Ms. Murena represents both federal and state court-appointed receivers in marshaling and distributing assets for the benefit of creditors.
-Her receivership experience involves working in conjunction with the Securities and Exchange Commission, Commodity Futures Trading Commission and financial institutions to obtain and implement temporary restraining orders, preliminary injunctions and asset-freeze orders, followed by the collection and preservation of assets.
-Ms. Murena also practices complex business litigation with a focus on fraudulent transfer actions, investment and real estate related disputes.
+Her receivership experience involves working in conjunction with the Securities and Exchange Commission, Commodity Futures Trading Commission and the Federal Trade Commission to obtain and implement temporary restraining orders, preliminary injunctions and asset-freeze orders, followed by the collection and preservation of assets.
+Ms. Murena also practices complex business litigation with a focus on fraudulent transfer actions, investment and business disputes.

 Languages: Fluent in English and Spanish, Conversational in Italian